Adv-2005/ai-docgen/docs/architecture.md

 The system automatically generates and maintains technical documentation for codebases by:

-- Ingesting repositories (initially GitHub).
+- Ingesting repositories (initially GitHub) using Github Apps.
 - Analyzing code structure, git history, and pull requests.
 - Using LLMs and embeddings to produce semantic, developer-friendly docs:
   - Onboarding guides